-Table 3-1 Water quality standards for Alaska fresh water uses.
+Table 3-1 Water Quality Standards for Alaska Fresh Water Uses

 Pollutant Criteria

-May not exceed 20°C at any time.
-The following maximum temperatures may not be exceeded where applicable:
+May not exceed 20°C at any time. may not be exceeded where appli ng maximum temperatures

 Migration routes 15°C

 Spawning areas 13°C

 Temperature Rearing areas 15°C

 Egg and fry incubation 13°C

-For all other waters, the weekly average temperature may not exceed site- specific requirements needed to preserve normal species diversity or to prevent appearance of nuisance organisms.
+For all other waters, the weekly average temperature may not exceed site-specific requirements needed to preserve normal species diversity or to prevent appearance of nuisance organisms.

-Source: ADEC 2022.
+Source: ADEC (2022).

-\The water quality standards listed in this table include the criteria for the growth and propagation of fish, shellfish, other aquatic life, and wildlife.
+^{}The water quality standards listed in this table include the criteria for the growth and propagation of fish, shellfish, other aquatic life, and wildlife.